awsdocs/amazon-ecs-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-## Amazon ECS First Run Wizard Permissions<a name="first-run-permissions"></a>
+## Amazon ECS first\-run wizard permissions<a name="first-run-permissions"></a>

-The Amazon ECS first\-run wizard simplifies the process of creating a cluster and running your tasks and services\.
+The Amazon ECS first\-run wizard in the classic console simplifies the process of creating a cluster and running your tasks and services\.
 However, users require permissions to many API operations from multiple AWS services to complete the wizard\.
-The [AmazonECS\_FullAccess](ecs_managed_policies.md#AmazonECS_FullAccess) managed policy below shows the required permissions to complete the Amazon ECS first\-run wizard\.
+The [AmazonECS\_FullAccess](security-iam-awsmanpol.md#security-iam-awsmanpol-AmazonECS_FullAccess) managed policy below shows the required permissions to complete the Amazon ECS first\-run wizard\.

 ```
 {